soupss/lists-app/README.md

 ## Idea

-If I think of something i want to remember, an idea for example, I should be able to go to todo-app.com and simply add the item as a todo
+If I think of something i want to remember, an idea for example, I should be able to go to todo-app.com, on any machine, and simply add the item as a todo

 ## Base Features

 + private use website
-+ some kind of password to enter
++ some kind of authorization
 + mobile first
 + task title and optional task description